Harmony Videos

 Summary

-Harmony is a tool that helps researchers harmonize and compare questionnaires and instruments across social sciences, market research, and political polling.
+Harmony is a tool that helps researchers harmonise and compare questionnaires and instruments across social sciences, market research, and political polling.
 The video shows how to use Harmony to integrate data from different sources.

 The video begins by showing how to upload a PDF or Excel file of a questionnaire into Harmony.
 If the file is a PDF, Harmony will extract the questions from it.
 If the extraction fails, the user can edit or delete rows.